litchipi/blog/posts/rust/containers_in_rust/part1.md

 However it is notable that a bunch of Linux libraries and kernel services allows to use the virtualization features, and we will use them extensively during the implementation.

-Different containers use differents containerisation type, LXC for example is able to perform [OS-level virtualization][os-level-virtualization-wikipedia], whereas Docker will achieve an application-level virtualization.
+Different containers use different containerisation type, LXC for example is able to perform [OS-level virtualization][os-level-virtualization-wikipedia], whereas Docker will achieve an application-level virtualization.